 Unseeded Cornet upsets Wimbledon champ Kerber at Rogers Cup

-MONTREAL (AP) — Alize Cornet of France defeated listless-looking Wimbledon champion Angelique Kerber 6-4, 6-1 in the second round of the Rogers Cup on Wednesday.
+MONTREAL (AP) — Alize Cornet of France beat listless-looking Wimbledon champion Angelique Kerber 6-4, 6-1 on Wednesday in the second round of the Rogers Cup.

-The unseeded Cornet advanced to a third-round meeting with 15th-seeded Ashleigh Barty of Australia, who beat Belgian Alison Van Uytvanck 7-6 (7) 6-2.
+The unseeded Cornet advanced to a third-round meeting with 15th-seeded Ashleigh Barty of Australia, a 7-6 (7) 6-2 winner over Belgium’s Alison Van Uytvanck.

-Kerber leads her all-time series with Cornet 3-2, but the Frenchwoman has won both of their meetings on hard courts.
-Cornet’s last win over a player ranked in the top 5 in the world was also a hard-court win over Kerber in Beijing in 2017.

-Kerber, from Germany, led the WTA Tour in hard-court wins this year with 21, but she wilted in the sticky heat at IGA Stadium in her first match since her Wimbledon triumph.
+Kerber, from Germany wilted in the sticky heat at IGA Stadium in her first match since Wimbledon.

-“It is one match, I know I have to learn from it,” said the fourth-seeded Kerber.
+“It is one match, I know I have to learn from it,” the fourth-seeded Kerber said.
 “I took a few weeks off after Wimbledon so I knew I had to come here, play a lot of matches, and also to get used to the hard courts again.

 “Of course, it was not the plan to play just one match, but at the end, this is tennis.
 Every tournament starts from zero.
 Now I’ll try to get ready for the next tournament.”